The Vibes Theory of Organisational Design

 — Your Brain Does Not Process Information and It’s Not a Computer, by Robert Epstein

 So this is my big inquiry at the moment: assuming we need some explicit structures to hold our groups together, can we do better than written agreements?

 I don’t have a great answer yet — it’s taken me weeks just to articulate the question!
 While I’ve been exploring, I’ve picked up some interesting leads to follow:

 1. Community Mastery Board

 Drew Hornbein from Agile Learning Centres introduced me to the Community Mastery Board (CMB).
 Working with self-governing groups of young children, they use CMB as a tool for “creating sustainable culture within a community through iterative trial and error”.
-Documentation is sparse, but you can start to learn about it in Drew’s blog here, another blog here, and this one-page PDF.
-(Also my long distance crush Art Brock wrote a teaser way back in 2014.
-C’mon fam, write that sweet documentation!)
+Documentation is sparse, but you can start to learn about it in Drew’s blog here, this wiki entry from Omni Commons, and this one-page PDF.

 “For instance, in our current space everyone is expected to clean up any dishes they use.
 We didn’t come to this decision by having a meeting and coming up with rules, rather by way of becoming aware of a problem and trying out a number of solutions and sticking with the one that stuck.” — Drew Hornbein, Agile Learning Centres